pspten/pspten/README.md

-- 👋 Hi, I’m @pspten
+- 👋 Hi, I’m Tyler, my handle is @pspten.
-- 👀 I’m interested in software development, especially in virtual reality environments.
+- 👀 I’m very interested in software development, specifically coding in Java and C++.
-- 🌱 I’m currently learning Java, C++, and Unity development.
+- 🌱 I am a Computer Science major, with a focus in Software Engineering, with a minor in Philosophy.
 - 📫 Reach me at pspten@gmail.com.

 <!---